 Who, being in very nature God, did not consider equality with God something to be used to his own advantage; rather, he made himself nothing by taking the very nature of a servant, being made in human likeness.
 And being found in appearance as a man, he humbled himself by becoming obedient to death—even death on a cross!
 Phil.
 2:5-11

-Lord Jesus, in Paul’s account of your birth, there’s no harking angels, trembling angels, or awe-filled parents.
+Lord Jesus, in Paul’s account of your birth, there’s no audience of animals or trembling shepherds; no guiding star or awe-filled parents.
 But you are front and center, above and throughout Paul’s account of your first Advent.

 We praise, bless, and adore you for coming into our world, Jesus—the world you created, sustain by your word, and will make new one Day.
 Thank you for coming to us, for us.

 What a holy, profound, eternally-awe-producing mystery: Though you never ceased being God, you truly became man—the God-man, the Fulfiller of every God-promise, incarnate Deity.
 You’ve done for us what we could have never done for ourselves, Jesus.
 You obeyed God’s Law perfectly and took our judgment fully.